Letting Go

 The best stories for the user are the ones they get to make themselves.

-While I think the actual gameplay itself is smooth and player-driven, i.e. there’s not too much scripting within the world, I still think we relied on spoken narration to deliver story points.
+While the VR-based interactions in the experience are smooth and player-driven, the experience still over-relies on spoken narration to deliver story points.

 VR is a novel experience that elicits visceral reactions from users.

-The coolest thing about VR isn't necessarily how the environment looks.
-Rather, it's how it makes users feel when they are immersed in their environment.
-Our testers reported that they actually felt like they were putting out fires.
+The most powerful aspect of VR isn't necessarily how the environment looks.
+Rather, it's how it makes users feel when immersed in their environment.
+Our testers reported that they felt like they were putting out fires.
 Further, they didn't need any prompting to do it.

 Want to get in touch?